Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When were these films made?

-Before you go reaching for that old classic, you might be interested to know that the most prolific year for rom-coms was 1999, with 7 of the top 100 films being released that year.
-Next up was 2007, with five films.
-Tied in third place with four films were 1985, 1995, 2000, 2001 and 2014.
+Before reaching for that old classic, you might be interested to know that the most prolific year for rom-coms was 1999, with 7 of the top 100 films on our list released that year.
+Next up is 2007, with five films.
+Tied in third place with four films are 1985, 1995, 2000, 2001 and 2014.